jaquerinte/caravel_radiation_harden/README.md

 <div align="center"> Block diagram of the implemented verilog. </div>

 ### **Module List**
 - Parity calculator.
-This module takes the input data and calculate the parity bits that will be store in the registers.
+This module takes the input data and calculates the parity bits that will be stored in the registers.
 - Register data.
 This module contains all of the registers and stores the data with the parity bits.
-- Data verificator.
-This modules takes the input value form the Register data and the parity bits and verifies and corrects (if needed) the value.
+- Data verifier.
+This modules takes the input value from the Register data and the parity bits and verifies and corrects (if needed) the value.
 - decoder_output.
-This module is a skeleton module that servers only to get the signals to the top module.
+This module is a skeleton module that serves only to get the signals to the top module.
-- state counters (PMU).
-This module contains all of the counters that keep track of the number of reads, number of 1 bit flip occurrences and number of 2 bit flip occurrences.
+- state counters (Monitoring Unit).
+This module contains all of the counters that keep track of the number of reads, writes, single bit flip occurrences and 2 bit flip occurrences.

 ## **Wishbone Description**
 In this chip is implemented the wishbone to access the 32 bit counters and also to access the internal registers  in order to modify the first 32 bits for testing of the ECC capabilities.

 The chip have to modes, operation mode where it performs the register file operations or in wishbone operation.
 The both modes are independent and can not be operated at the same time.

- ### **Address Space**
+ ### **Memory Map**

 Each of the possible accesses of the wishbone has a predefined address to access.
 Following the design of caravel the first address is the 0x3000_0000.
-All of the possible address that are defined are configure to be read from or write to the wishbone interface.
+All the possible addresses that are defined are configured to be read from or write to the wishbone interface.
-Regarding the PMU, now that you can access a counter per each of the registers.
-So the base address of the PMU points to the reads form the register 0, the following address point to writes, corrected errors, uncorrected errors.
-So each set of counters are separate by 4 address. so  hereinafter this is  the list of implemented addresses for the chip.
+Regarding the Monitoring Unit (PMU), you can access a counter per each of the registers.
+So the base address of the PMU points to the reads from the register 0, the following address point to writes, corrected errors, uncorrected errors.
+So each set of counters are separate by 4 address.
+Below there is the list of memory mapped addresses for our design:

 - 0x3000_0000: Base address of the PMU-1.
   - 0x3000_0200: Max address of the PMU-1.